No. The HiScanSQ runs HCS 1.5.15 and is not upgradeable.

 It is the ability to distinguish between two or more clusters that are in close proximity to each other.

-See the Illumina whitepaper, Reducing Whole-Genome Data Storage Footprint, which is available on the Illumina website.
+See the Illumina whitepaper, Reducing Whole-Genome Data Storage Footprint.

 Storage requirements for raw data are approximately 60% greater than current runs based on additional swath data and increased cluster density.